amochin/robotframework-libtoc/README.md

 ## How it works
 - The tool goes through the specified folder with RF resources and it's **direct** subfolders
-- It looks for the **config files** named `.libtoc` which contain:
+- It looks for the **config files** named `.libtoc` which contain items you would like to create docs for:
-    1. Paths to resource files in [glob format](https://en.wikipedia.org/wiki/Glob_(programming)) which you would like to create docs for
+    1. Paths to resource files in [glob format](https://en.wikipedia.org/wiki/Glob_(programming))
-    2. Installed RF libraries (names and necessary import params like described in [libdoc user guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#general-usage))
+    2. Installed RF libraries - names and necessary import params like described in [libdoc user guide](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#general-usage)
         > Other libdoc CLI options (e.g. version or name of the output file) are not supported
 - Then it generates the docs using `libdoc` - both for files paths, resolved from the glob patterns, and for the installed libraries.
 The created HTML files are placed in the **libtoc output_dir** - keeping the original subfolder structure of resources
 - Finally it generates a **TOC (Table of Contents)** HTML page with links to all the generated HTML files.